 - Medications and even painkillers

 - Thyroid dysfunction

 I always say with clients with short/light periods, track to see if you’re ovulating and consider how you can change your diet and stress levels to support your oestrogen levels.
 With all things reproductive health related, acupuncture can be a godsend.
 It is also worth checking your bloods to see how your thyroid, androgen hormones and prolactin levels are to rule out the last three on this list.

-That all said, if you are definitely ovulating, have no annoying symptoms of low oestrogen, and you feel life could not be better for you, then your short/light periods may be just A-OK and there’s no need to do anything!
+That all said, if you are definitely ovulating, have no annoying symptoms of low oestrogen, and you feel life could not be better, then your short/light periods may be just A-OK and there’s no need to do anything!